Social anxiety disorder: Cognitive aspects

-Behavioural aspects
+Behavioral aspects

 Social anxiety disorder is a persistent fear of one or more situations in which the person is exposed to possible scrutiny by others and fears that they may do something or act in a way that will be humiliating or embarrassing.
 It exceeds normal "shyness" as it leads to excessive social avoidance and substantial social or occupational impairment.
-Feared activities may include almost any type of social interaction, especially small groups, dating, parties, talking to strangers, restaurants, interviews, etc.

 Those who have social anxiety disorder fear being judged by others in society.
 In particular, individuals with social anxiety are nervous in the presence of people with authority and feel uncomfortable during physical examinations.
 People who have this disorder may behave a certain way or say something and then feel embarrassed or humiliated after.
 As a result, they often choose to isolate themselves from society to avoid such situations.
 They may also feel uncomfortable meeting people they do not know and act distant when they are with large groups of people.
 In some cases, they may show evidence of this disorder by avoiding eye contact, or blushing when someone is talking to them.

-According to psychologist B. F. Skinner, phobias are controlled by escape and avoidance behaviors.
-For instance, a student may leave the room when talking in front of the class (escape) and refrain from doing verbal presentations because of the previously encountered anxiety attack (avoid).
-Major avoidance behaviors could include an almost pathological or compulsive lying behavior to preserve self-image and avoid judgment in front of others.
-Minor avoidance behaviors are exposed when a person avoids eye contact and crosses his/her arms to conceal recognizable shaking.
-A fight-or-flight response is then triggered in such events.

 Physiological aspects

-Physiological effects, similar to those in other anxiety disorders, are present in social phobias.
-In adults, it may cause tears as well as excessive sweating, nausea, difficulty breathing, shaking, and palpitations as a result of the fight-or-flight response.
-The walk disturbance (where a person is so worried about how they walk that they may lose balance) may appear, especially when passing a group of people.
-Blushing is commonly exhibited by individuals with social phobia.
-These visible symptoms further reinforce the anxiety in the presence of others.
-A 2006 study found that the area of the brain called the amygdala, part of the limbic system, is hyperactive when patients are shown threatening faces or confronted with frightening situations.
-They found that patients with more severe social phobia showed a correlation with increased response in their amygdalae.
-People with SAD may avoid looking at other people, and even their surroundings, to a greater extent than their peers, possibly to decrease the risk of eye contact, which can be interpreted as a nonverbal signal of openness to social interaction.
+Physiological effects may include excessive sweating, nausea, difficulty breathing, shaking, palpitations, and increased heart rate.